arduino/ArduinoCore-samd/README.md

 This core is intended to be installed using Boards Manager (see below).
 To update from a previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.

-**Differences from Arduino in Versioning**
-The MattairTech version number does not correspond to either the IDE version or to the upstream ArduinoCore-samd version.
+**Differences from Arduino in Versioning**  The MattairTech version number does not correspond to either the IDE version or to the upstream ArduinoCore-samd version.
 See the CHANGELOG for details on which upstream commits have been merged in to the MattairTech core.

-## What's New Beta (1.6.8-beta).
-See Beta Builds section for installation instructions.
+## What's New Beta (1.6.8-beta)
+**See Beta Builds section for installation instructions.**

-1.6.8-beta-b0:
+**1.6.8-beta-b1:**
+* Fixed auto-reset not working on some versions of Windows
+* Documentation updates

+**1.6.8-beta-b0:**
 * Added L21 and C21 support.
 Improved D11D and D11C support.
   * Use Tools->Microcontroller menu to select mcu.
 * Both the core and bootloader have added support for: